 Under this special limitation, the acts or knowledge of a faculty member or graduate student will not be imputed to the "public or other nonprofit institution of higher education" that employs her if four specific criteria can be met.
 First, the "faculty member or graduate student" must be "an employee of such institution . . . performing a teaching or research function."
 Second, the faculty member's or graduate student's infringement must not involve the provision of online access to instructional materials that are or were required or recommended by that faculty member or graduate student within the proceeding three-year period for a course taught at the NEI.
-Third, the NEI must not have received more than two DMCA notifications (as defined in section 4.12[9][B]), which claim copyright infringement by such faculty member or graduate student, within the threeyear period (provided such notifications do not contain material misrepresentations, as defined in section 512(f)).
-Fourth, the NEI must provide all users of its system or network with informational materials that accurately describe and promote compliance with U.S. copyright laws.2
+Third, the NEI must not have received more than two DMCA notifications (as defined in section 4.12[9][B]), which claim copyright infringement by such faculty member or graduate student, within the threevear period (provided such notifications do not contain material misrepresentations, as defined in section 512(f)).1 Fourth, the NEI must provide all users of its system or network with informational materials that accurately describe and promote compliance with U.S. copyright laws.2

 The legislative history emphasizes that the special limitation for NEIs does not apply "[w]hen the faculty member or the graduate student employee is performing a function other than teaching or research."
 For example, "exercising institutional administrative responsibilities, or . . . carrying out operational responsibilities that relate to the institution's function as a service provider" would not constitute exempt activities under the statute.
-Moreover, the House Report states that "the research must be a genuine academic exercise-i.e. a legitimate scholarly or scientific investigation or inquiry-rather than an activity which is claimed to be research but is undertaken as a pretext for engaging in infringing activity."
+Moreover, the House Report states that "the research must be a genuine academic exercise-i.e. a legitimate scholarly or scientific investiga-